MicrosoftDocs/Viva/Viva/learning/use-tabs.md

 1. Select the provider you want to configure and select **Next**.

 1. Add provider configurations as applicable and select **Save**.
-This adds the provider in the **Configured providers** list.
+This action adds the provider in the **Configured providers** list.

-You can track the current sync status, last successful sync time, next scheduled sync time, ingestion logs, and trigger full sync for each component in the expanded view:
+You can track the following details: current sync status, last successful sync time, next scheduled sync time, ingestion logs, and trigger full sync for each component in the expanded view.

  - **Sync status** and **timestamp**: Check the current sync status (success/failed/in progress) of catalog, learner records, and catalog permissions.